07 Oct Let it rip – It’s OK to send too many emails during the holidays

 -Consider emailing more than once a day – We have brands that email multiple times a day to catch different audiences.
 Remember, customers receiving mass amounts of promotional emails during the holidays so your emails will likely be lost in the mix.
 But there’s one simple thing you can do…

 -Optimize your subject lines – You’re competing with several other brands, so make sure those subject lines stand out!
 Adding personalization tokens, and emojis have been shown to increase open rates.
+Also, don’t forget to use our Smart Subject Lines predictor and leverage our AI to find the most effective subject lines for your customers.

 In short, there’s no need to dial back your emails during the holiday season—let it rip!